-The Williams Campus Union is in the center of campus and serves as a common gathering place for students, faculty, staff, and guests.
-The union has meeting space, study rooms, private computer rooms, a TV lounge, a coffee bar/convenience shop, a game room, and a ballroom.
+The Student Union is in the center of campus and serves as a common gathering place for students, faculty, staff, and guests.
+The union has meeting space, study rooms, private computer rooms, a TV lounge, dining facilities, a game room, a bookstore, and a ballroom.
 Programs and services that complement the academic experience and enhance campus life include a film series, dances, live performances, resources for student organizations, cultural awareness activities, leadership workshops, community service information, and holiday celebrations.
 The union is staffed primarily by students, providing them the opportunity to develop valuable leadership skills and work experience.
 For more information, call 480/727-1098.